softworkz/embyuserwiki/Google-Home.md

 ## Commands
 ### How to use Google Home
-* Every command needs to start with: **Alexa, tell/ask Emby to {insert command}.**
+* Every command needs to start with: **Ask Emby Home {insert command}.**
-* Alternatively, you can start an Emby session with: **Alexa, start/begin/open Emby.**
+* Alternatively, you can start an Emby session with: **Hey Google Home, talk to Emby home.**
 _The benefit of using an Emby session is it allows you to give multiple commands without needing to invoke Emby for as long as the session is active.
-Sessions are automatically terminated after 8 seconds of inactivity (when the blue ring of your Alexa device fades)._
+Sessions are automatically terminated after 8 seconds of inactivity._
-* You can stop whatever Alexa is doing with: **Alexa, cancel/nevermind.** Alexa will also abandon your request if you don't reply within 8 seconds.
+* You can stop whatever Google Home is doing with: **Hey Google Home, cancel/nevermind.** Google Home will also abandon your request if you don't reply within 8 seconds.
 * Not all commands are compatible with every Emby apps.
 If you encounter an issue, post [here](https://emby.media/community/index.php?/forum/174-amazon-alexa/).
 * To direct a command to a specific player, append **on {player name}** to the end of your command.
-* Here is the list of supported media type: episode, movie, show, season, song, album, artist, audiobook, channel.
+* Here is the list of supported media type: episode, movie, show, season, song, album, artist, audiobook, channel, playlist.
 * **Parts of commands in parenthesis given below are optional**

 #### Which player?